KaiAnalytics/qualtrics_mailer/README.md

 # qualtrics-mailer
 A package for distributing pre-built surveys in Qualtrics.
-Please note this project is no longer actively maintained, however if you need assistance implementing this for your organzation, please reach out to us at hello@kaianalytics.com or visit www.kaianalaytics.com for more information.
+While this tool uses Python 3.6, it should work on the latest version of Python and Qualtrics API.
+Please reach out ot us at info@kaianalytics.com if you have any questions or require assistance.
 Thank you.

 ## Getting Started